JuliaInterop/CxxWrap.jl/README.md

 CppTypes.set(w, "hello")
 @test CppTypes.greet(w) == "hello"
 ```

+**Warning:** The ordering of the C++ code matters: types used as function arguments or return types must be added before they are used in a function.

 The full code for this example and more info on immutables and bits types can be found in [`deps/src/examples/types.cpp`](deps/src/examples/types.cpp) and [`test/types.jl`](test/types.jl).

 ## Inheritance